tinkesh77/NovelNest/README.md

-# NovelNest - Android Application
+# NovelNest - Sping Boot API

 NovelNest is an Android application designed to fetch and display web novels from various sources.
 It provides a seamless reading experience with a modern and light UI, making it easy for users to browse and read their favorite novels.